jhpce-jhu/jhpce_mkdocs/docs/slurm/time-limits.md

 Setting time limits is essential for maintaining a balanced workload on an HPC system.
 By specifying a maximum runtime for each job, users prevent inefficient use of resources and minimize delays for others waiting to run their tasks.
 Time limits also aid in preventing runaway or stuck jobs that may consume resources indefinitely.
 This proactive approach to job management promotes fairness and improves the overall system efficiency, making it more accessible to a larger number of users.

 ## Syntax for Setting Time Limits:
-In SLURM, users can set time limits using the --time or -t option when submitting a job.
+In SLURM, users can set time limits using the --time or -t options when submitting a job.

 The time limit is specified in the format **days-hours:minutes:seconds**.
 For example, to request a job with a maximum runtime of 2 days, the following command can be used: